adamwbowman/qa/README.md

 # PEQA.js Readme

-## PE Q&As
+## Q&As
-PE Q&As is a stackoverflow knock-off written on top of Meteor.
+Q&As is a stackoverflow knock-off written on top of Meteor.
 If you're interested in working on this project, first grab Meteor here:

 ```javascript